 SFCC operates multiple programs at multiple locations.
-Admission is granted on a "first-come, first-served" basis for as many students as the various locations and programs can accommodate.
+Admission is granted on a first-come, first-serve basis for as many students as the various locations and programs can accommodate.

 Some programs require satisfactory completion of certain prerequisites prior to admission or have special selection procedures, so admission to the college does not guarantee acceptance in every program.
 Take a look at each specific program for specific application details on our What to Study page.

 You may enter college at the beginning of any quarter, however you should be aware that some programs of study may be started only certain quarters.

 International students should apply through our international students application process.

 High school students enrolling in a Running Start program should use the Running Start application process.

 Applications are accepted before the application deadline for every quarter:

 Residency Status for Admissions

 Your state residency determines your tuition and fees.
 Visit our tuition and fees page to see costs associated with your residency status or visit the financial aid eligibility page for more information on how your residency status may affect your grants, scholarships and loan status.

 In order to enroll as a Washington state resident, you must be financially independent and have established a bona fide domicile in the state of Washington for other than primarily educational purposes for one year immediately prior to the first day of the academic quarter.